CINPLA/exdir/docs/quick.rst

     >>> import numpy as np
     >>> f = exdir.File("myfile.exdir", "w")

-The :ref:`File object <file>` is your starting point.
+The :ref:`File object <file>` containes many useful methods including :py:meth:`exdir.core.Group.require_dataset`:
-One of its methods is :py:class:`exdir.core.Dataset`:

     >>> data = np.arange(100)
     >>> dset = f.require_dataset("mydataset", data)

-The object we created isn't an array, but :ref:`an exdir dataset<dataset>`.
+The created object is not an array but :ref:`an exdir dataset<dataset>`.
-Like NumPy arrays, datasets have both a shape and a data type:
+Like NumPy arrays, datasets have a shape:

     >>> dset.shape
     (100,)

-They also support array-style slicing.
-This is how you read and write data from a dataset in the file:
+Also array-style slicing is supported:

     >>> dset[0]
     0